umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Navigation-menu/index.md

 The navigation menu will be visible at the top of the page as part of the **Header**.
 On the Theme settings page there are a few different layout options.
 These are also available through the [Theme Editor](../../Getting-Started/Themes).

 In some cases, you might want to make changes to the automatically created navigation menu.
 This can be done by using the **Custom navigation** feature.
-Get a more details introduction to the configuration options for both the navigation menu and for the Header in general on the [Start node](../../Uno-pedia/Content-Types/Site-Start/#navigation) article.
+Get a more detailed introduction to the configuration options for both the navigation menu, and the Header in general, on the [Start node](../../Uno-pedia/Content-Types/Site-Start/#navigation) article.

-In this article you will get a guide on how you can costumize the default automatically generated navigation menu and add more elements as buttons and icons.
+In this article you will get a guide on how you can costumize the default automatically generated navigation menu and add more elements, like buttons and icons.

 ## Custom navigation and Header